DevAkaya/The-Sealed-Lotus/Compilation 1.md

 To view from a retrospect, this idea of god; reminiscent of a criminal kingpin, made an offer we can't refuse.
 Simply put, you either worship and glorify me following my rules or I subject you to suffering in this world and grotesque suffering and torture in hereafter resulting from a right I gave you in an arbitrary universe, blowing dust into the eyes of his believers of free when indeed biological determinism and environments are thee accomplices.

+Due to the nature of the concept, infinity whether your edict adobe pertains to hell because you're a murderous psycho from the streets of Wisconsin or a loving human who chose to deny the faith or someone who simply fell in love with someone of the same sex due to temperament, the result (normalized similar to a 3D unit vector due to some faiths having up to 7 tells for types of crimes) is exactly the same; an eternal fire blood and pus whether your crime has a numerical value of 17 or 1 million.
+No matter what paradigm follows, the sentence is the same minus infinity how's that for fucking grotesque justice when those that preach this sadistic nonsense presume their right to lecture people on morality, mockery would quite frankly be the kindest response at the disposal of a critic for something like Hell.

 Quote Bank: